-\begin{theorem}[\cite{LLNW16_static_acc}] If the ${SIS}^{\infty}_{n,q,1}$ assumption holds, then the scheme in \cite{LLNW16_static_acc} is a secure accumulator with collision-resistance property. \end{theorem} We applied the dynamic accumulator proposed by Zhao et al. \cite{ZYH24_dynamic_acc} to implement dynamic grant and revocation.
+\begin{theorem}[\cite{LLNW16_static_acc}] If the ${SIS}^{\infty}_{n,q,1}$ assumption holds, the scheme in \cite{LLNW16_static_acc} is a secure accumulator with collision-resistance property. \end{theorem} Our construction applies the dynamic accumulator introduced by Zhao et al. \cite{ZYH24_dynamic_acc} to implement dynamic grant and revocation.
 This scheme works as follows.